baadrdeen/Meraki_vpn_hub_updater/README.md

 # Meraki VPN Settings Update Script

-This script allows you to update the VPN settings for all networks in a Meraki organization.
-It leverages the Meraki Dashboard API to retrieve and update the VPN configuration.
+Managing VPN settings across multiple networks can be a time-consuming task.
+This script aims to automate and streamline the process by providing a simple and efficient way to update VPN hub configurations.
+Whether you need to replace an existing VPN hub with a new one or make changes to the VPN configuration, this script allows you to perform these updates across multiple networks in a consistent and scalable manner.

 ## Prerequisites